Ana María Polo: Early life

 Born in Havana, Polo's family moved to Miami when she was 2 years old.
 They later moved to Puerto Rico, where she participated in different musicals including Godspell, Jubilee and Show Boat in addition to singing with the choir of Jubilee, which was invited by Pope Paul VI to sing at St. Peter's Basilica in Rome as part of the celebration of the 1975 Holy Year.

 Career

-Polo graduated from the University of Miami School of Law in 1987, and is a member of the Florida Bar.
+Polo graduated from the University of Miami School of Law in 1987 and is a member of the Florida Bar.
 She was a member of the law firm of Emmanuel Perez & Associates, P.A. in Coral Gables, Florida.

-From 2 April 2001 to 10 December 2019, she arbitrated the popular Spanish language TV show Caso Cerrado, which airs on Telemundo and can also be viewed on the YouTube channel.
+From 2 April 2001 to 10 December 2019, she arbitrated the popular Spanish-language TV show Caso Cerrado, which airs on Telemundo and can also be viewed on the YouTube channel.
 In 2010, Caso Cerrado, which Polo created, was nominated for a Daytime Emmy Award for Outstanding Legal/Courtroom Program.
 This marked the first time a program from a Spanish-language network had been nominated for an Emmy.

-In 2017, Polo created the English-language spin-off of Caso Cerrado called Ana Polo Rules with the same synopsis, however it was canceled after only 15 episodes due to declining ratings.
+In 2017, Polo created the English-language spin-off of Caso Cerrado called Ana Polo Rules with the same synopsis; however, it was cancelled after only 15 episodes due to declining ratings.
 All 15 episodes are available to stream on Tubi.